-According to Werner’s coordination theory, the central metal atom present in the complex can exhibit two type of valencies which are given below:
+According to Werners coordination theory, the central metal atom present in the complex can exhibit two types of valencies which are given below:

-- Primary Valency of a central metal atom is equal to the oxidation state of the central metal atom.
+- The primary Valency of a central metal atom is equal to the oxidation state of the central metal atom.

 - The primary Valency of the central metal atom can be satisfied by negative species.

-- Primary Valency exhibiting species being non-directional in nature.
+- Primary Valency exhibits species being non-directional in nature.

 - All primary Valency exhibiting the species cannot retain their individual identity.

-- Bonding of primary valencies exhibiting the species with the central metal atom is denoted by dotted(———) lines.
+- The bonding of primary valencies exhibiting the species with the central metal atom is denoted by dotted(———) lines.

-- Secondary Valency of the central metal atom is equal to coordination number of the central metal atom.
+- The secondary valency of the central metal atom is equal to the coordination number of the central metal atom.

-- Secondary Valency exhibiting the species being directional in nature.
+- Secondary valency exhibits the species being directional in nature.

-- Secondary Valency is responsible for the geometry of the complex as:
+- The Secondary valency is responsible for the geometry of the complex as:

-- Bonding of secondary Valency exhibiting the species with the central metal atom is denoted by a solid line ( –).
+- The bonding of secondary Valency exhibiting the species with the central metal atom is denoted by a solid line ( –).

-- Some of the negatively charged species can satisfy primary as well as secondary valency, such negative charged species and their bonding with the central metal atom is denoted by solid as well as dotted lines.
+- Some of the negatively charged species can satisfy primary as well as secondary valency, such negatively charged species, and their bonding with the central metal atom is denoted by solid as well as dotted lines.

-- Werner’s coordination theory was failed to explain the geometry of complexes when secondary valency being equal to 4.
+- Werners coordination theory was failed to explain the geometry of complexes when secondary valency is equal to 4.

 This is how we have discussed Werner’s coordination theory & its limitations.